MediaComem/survey-pole-gare/README.md

 });
 ```

 As we said before, _ol3_ add the zones you select in the `selectSingleClick` zones collection.
 No matter if the feature is already present in the collection.
-We need to check "manually" the existence of the selected feature in the collection .
+We need to "manually" check the existence of the selected feature in the collection .
 This is how we proceeded.

-1. Get the selected features collection as an Array
+1. Get the selected features collection as an `Array`
 2. Map the array to get the feature’s ids
 3. Check if the array contains duplicates
 4. If it contains duplicates, parse the collection to know where the duplicate features are